-My grandmother Clara Andrews was born in Port de Grave, Newfoundland on Feb 7, 1878, she was the daughter of George Andrews of Port de Grave (b.
+My grandmother Clara Andrews (wife of Albert Newell) was born in Port de Grave, Newfoundland on Feb 7, 1878, she was the daughter of George Andrews of Port de Grave (b.
 1848) and Mary Jane Anthony (1856-1951) of Clarke’s Beach.

 George and Mary Jane were married Dec 2, 1877.
 Clara’s siblings were: